Why an Irrevocable Life Insurance Trust Matters More Than Ever

 An irrevocable life insurance trust is one of the most effective tools available for removing life insurance proceeds from your taxable estate, providing structured distributions to your heirs, and ensuring your wealth transfers on your terms — not the government’s.

-📋 Get our Estate Planning Essentials Guide — a free resource covering the core strategies every high-net-worth individual should have in place, including irrevocable life insurance trust planning, beneficiary coordination, and exemption optimization.
+📋 Get our Estate Planning Essentials Guide — a free resource covering the core strategies every high-net-worth individual should have in place, including irrevocable life insurance trust planning, beneficiary coordination, and investment optimization.

 💬 Ready for personalized guidance?
 Schedule a complimentary review with our team to discuss how an ILIT fits within your broader wealth plan.
-As a fee-only fiduciary firm, we provide objective advice aligned solely with your interests — no commissions, no conflicts.
+As a fee-based fiduciary firm, we provide client-focused advice, with material conflicts disclosed and managed.

 This content is for educational purposes only and does not constitute investment advice.
 Past performance is not indicative of future results.
 Advisory services offered through Davies Wealth Management, a Registered Investment Adviser.
 Please consult a qualified financial, tax, or legal professional regarding your specific situation.